 The restaurant interiors are almost as varied as the dishes, though be advised it’s a set dish at each place and only one of them we ate was vegetarian.
 (The oromo one pictured here at the left.)
 If you have special dietary needs you’re probably better off making up your own tour of local eateries, armed with a phrase book or app.

 You’re not going to spend days in this ex-communist town seeing the sights.
 Most are stern monuments and blocky buildings meant to be functional, not beautiful.
 The best things to see pre-date the Soviets and a walking tour of the city will provide some more background.
 This also enables you to ask all those questions that have been bugging you since you arrived.

-Stop by the Visit Karakol office to sign up for their free walking tour, which usually gets going at 9:30.
+Stop by the Destination Karakol office to sign up for their free walking tour, which usually gets going at 9:30.
 It visits the Dungan Mosque (unlike any you have ever seen) and also this gorgeous wooden church that saw other uses during Soviet times.
 One interesting aspect here is that most religious buildings have an orchard beside them bulging with pears or apples.

 You will also visit the small but well-done Przhevalsky Museum, which gives you a lot of insight into the Kyrgyz topography, history, and culture.

 Nearby Lake Issyk-Kul is the second-largest mountain lake in the world after Titicaca and one of the largest overall by volume.
 If you travel from Bishkek to Karakol you’ll mostly go along this lake: it’s 131 miles (182 kilometers) long.
 You’ll find yurt camps and resort hotels along its banks.

 If you want to get on the water instead of next to it, take a short hop from Karakol and get on a sunset cruise of the lake.
 You can jump off and swim if you’d like or just drink a beer and enjoy the views.